-Nominations will be evaluated by review committees using a rubric described in this document.
-All eligible nominations will receive recognition.
+Nominations will be evaluated by review committees using a rubric below.
 Awards will not necessarily be given each year in each category.

 Iowa Campus Compact uses three review committees to select awardees:

 - Previous recipients of individual awards will review and select awardees which recognize faculty, staff, and alumni.
-This committee uses a double blind review process.
 This committee will review applications for the Civic Mission Leadership, Community Leadership, and Emerging Leadership awards.

 - Students from member campuses will review and select awardees which recognize students, student groups, and AmeriCorps members.
-This committee uses a double blind review process.
 This committee will review applications for the Student Leadership and National Service Member of the Year awards.
-This committee will select three finalists for the Network Choice award.

 Nominations are reviewed by each of the committees.
 Nominations are scored individually on a scale of 0 to 100.
 Scoring rubrics are listed below.